 Controlling outbursts can be hard for kids — and helping them learn to do so is a tough job for the parents who love them.
 Try to be patient and positive, and know that these skills take time to develop and that just about every child can improve with the right coaching.

 Managing kids can be a challenge.
 Some days keeping the peace while keeping your cool seems impossible.
 But whether you're reacting to an occasional temper flare-up or a pattern of outbursts, managing your own anger when things get heated will make it easier to teach kids to do the same.

-To help tame a temper, try to be your child's ally — you're both rooting for your child to triumph over the temper that keeps leading to trouble.
+To help tame a temper, try to be your child's ally — you're both rooting for them to triumph over the temper that keeps leading to trouble.

-Reacting to kids' meltdowns with yelling and outbursts of your own will only teach them to do the same (and actually is associated with an increase in children's negative behaviors).
+Reacting to kids' meltdowns with yelling and outbursts of your own will only teach them to do the same (and is linked to an increase in children's negative behaviors).
 But keeping your cool and calmly working through a frustrating situation lets you show — and teach — appropriate ways to handle anger and frustration.

 What You Can Do

 Regulating emotions and managing behavior are skills that develop slowly over time during childhood.
 Just like any other skills, your kids will need to learn and practice them, with your help.

 If it's unusual for your child to have a tantrum, when one does happen, clearly but calmly review the rules.
 Saying something like "I know you're upset, but no yelling and no name-calling, please" might be all your child needs to hear to regain composure.
 Then patiently give an instruction, like "tell me what you're upset about" or "please apologize to your brother for calling him that name."
 In this way, you're guiding your child back to acceptable behavior and encouraging self-control.